bramwillemse/bw-blog/README.md

 # [Bram Willemse](https://bramwillemse.nl/)

 This is my personal WordPress website built with Bedrock.

+## Todo
+- Create roadmap (including version numbers)
+- Implement gulp.js into theme
+- Split up current theme into theme and plugins
+- Add favicon

 ## Bedrock
 I'm using Bedrock as a development framework for my WordPress themes.